-The applicants have provided the County with preliminary grading plans that include a mutual drainage agreement.
-The mutual drainage agreement would seek to outlet water along the back property lines, flowing east, to a centrally located County-owned drainage ditch that runs north-south towards the lake through the centre of the block of lots.
-County staff have determined that these preliminary grading plans are functional, but are dependent on the creation of a mutual drainage agreement to be registered on title for all benefiting/affected landowners.
-This would include the four contiguous lots subject to this application as well as the lot that is situated between them and the drainage ditch.
-The applicant is aware of the requirement to work with the adjacent owner to develop the mutual drainage agreement over their lands to connect into/drain to the ditch and the adjacent owner is similarly aware of the requirement for this accommodation.
-In addition to the requirement of the Holding provision for final septic plans, the Holding provision will remain in place until final grading plans and a mutual drainage agreement are in place to the satisfaction of the County.
+The applicants have provided the County with preliminary grading plans that include mutual drainage agreements.
+One of the mutual drainage agreements would seek to outlet water along the back property lines, flowing west, to a centrally located County-owned drainage ditch that runs north-south towards the lake through the centre of the block of lots, serving the lots identified as Part A (Attachment 1).
+The second drainage agreement, seeking to serve the lot identified as Part B (Attachment 1), would outlet water along the back of the property lines flowing west to Johnson Road, south to Stonehaven Road, and then east along Stonehaven Road to the same central County-owned drainage ditch.
+County staff have determined that these preliminary grading plans are functional, but are dependent on the creation of mutual drainage agreements to be registered on title for all benefiting/affected landowners.
+This would include the four lots subject to this application as well as any lots that would be impacted by the drainage plans.
+The applicant is aware of the requirement to work with impacted owners to develop the mutual drainage agreements over the lands to connect into/drain to the ditch.
+In addition to the requirement of the Holding provision for final septic plans, the Holding provision will remain in place until final grading plans and mutual drainage agreements are in place to the satisfaction of the County.

 The applicant proposes to re-zone to the 'RS' zone, which is consistent with the County's Official Plan.
 The 'RS' zone permits a summer cottage and an existing one family dwelling house (i.e. year-round dwelling that has existed and has been used continuously as a year-round dwelling since the implementation of Zoning By-law 1-DU 80 in 1980).
 This zoning convention is very dated and is something being assessed as part of the County's comprehensive zoning by-law project.
-The suitability of carrying on with this type of zoning for the majority of lakeshore properties needs to be examined and scope potentially narrowed (e.g. to those lots on private roads only).
+The suitability of carrying on with this type of zoning for the majority of lakeshore properties needs to be examined and scope potentially narrowed (e.g. to those lots on private roads only, impacted by natural hazards, etc.).

 The subject lots are vacant and have never been utilized for year-round occupancy.
 The proposed amendment (Attachment 3) seeks to expand the permitted uses on the lots to include year-round dwellings.
 The existing lots each have a frontage of approximately 30.48 metres (30 metres required).
-No zoning deficiencies have been identified or are proposed with this application; a detailed zoning review chart has been included as Attachment 5.
+No zoning deficiencies have been identified or are proposed with this application.

-A Holding Provision is proposed to ensure suitable lot grading plan and detailed septic design are completed.
+A Holding Provision is proposed to ensure a suitable lot grading plan and detailed septic design are completed.
 The Holding provision may be removed once these matters have been addressed to the satisfaction of Haldimand County.
 A draft holding removal by-law is included as Attachment 4.